-Small incisions generally heal quickly, and vision is typically clear within a few hours of surgery.
+Small slits generally heal quickly, and vision is typically clear within a few hours of surgery.
 In the following days, it becomes even sharper with healing.

 Following your procedure, our experienced surgical technicians will provide you with instructions as well as eye shields to wear for the first week so that you don’t accidentally rub your eyes while you sleep.

 Visian ICL patients typically experience little if any discomfort during or after the procedure.
 Most patients are able to resume regular activities, including returning to work, the day after surgery.
-A follow-up examination will be scheduled four hours after your procedure, as well as the morning after surgery so that Dr. Brinton can personally ensure that your recovery is progressing well.
+A follow-up examination will be scheduled four hours after your procedure, as well as the morning after surgery so that Dr. Brinton or Dr. Poore can personally ensure that your new vision is progressing well.

 Each Visian ICL is positioned behind the iris (the colored part of the eye.
 You will not be able to feel it or notice that it’s there.
 Unless you share it with others (and we hope you do), only your surgeon will be aware that vision correction has taken place.

-Although the Visian ICL is intended to remain in place permanently, a qualified ophthalmologist can remove or update the implant to meet changes is your vision needs or health circumstances.
+Although the Visian ICL is intended to remain in place permanently, a qualified ophthalmologist can remove or update the lens to meet changes is your vision needs or health circumstances.